 [Al rejoins Ed at the barbells.
 There is a very bright reflection off some piece of gear on the MET and its image is a completely saturated round blob.
 The astronauts' images are not completely saturated and gross movements can be discerned.]

-[The subpallet holds the SIDE (Suprathermal Ion Detector Experiment) and the CCIG (Cold-Cathode Ion Gauge).]116:05:48 Mitchell: Houston, the RTG (Radioisotope Thermoelectric Generator) cable temperature is 175 degrees.
+[The subpallet holds the SIDE (Suprathermal Ion Detector Experiment), CCIG (Cold-Cathode Ion Gauge), PSE stool, and the Antenna Aiming Mechanism.]116:05:48 Mitchell: Houston, the RTG (Radioisotope Thermoelectric Generator) cable temperature is 175 degrees.

 116:05:53 McCandless: Roger.
 Out.